alteris/behat-apigility-extension/README.md

 ## Configuration

 You can then activate the extension in your ``behat.yml``.
-Need to use parameter ``type`` to change Application factory to Apigility and defaine both Extensions:
+Need to use parameter ``type`` to change Application factory to Apigility and define both Extensions:

         default:
             # ...